These Kismets, Cutbank Literary Review, 2025

-The Goldfish Window, Grayson Books, 2018bookcover
+The Goldfish Window, Grayson Books, 2018

 “Stunning in its deep entry into the perceptions of the artists it honors, this book is a wonderful celebration of the senses.
-Also of character, as it brings its artists to life by way of reading their minds most convincingly, and looking through their eyes.
-I can see the book has been meticulously researched, but the poems soar gracefully on the wings of that work, rather than getting mired in it.”
+Also of character, as it brings its artists to life by way of reading their minds most convincingly and looking through their eyes.
+I can see the book has been meticulously researched, but the poems soar gracefully on the wings of that work, rather than getting mired in it.”–Leslie Ullman, author of Library of Small Happiness

-Grace Cavalieri named this book an August poetry exemplar in her monthly feature fro Washington Independent Review of Books.
+Grace Cavalieri named this book an August poetry exemplar in her monthly feature for Washington Independent Review of Books.
 “Great paintings from the 19th and 20th century are memorialized in luminous writing with three-dimensional vision.
 Textures are felt and seen by an extraordinary poet,” she says in her review.

 Poems